tannewt/wa-law.org/bill/2021-22/hb/1110/1/README.md

 3. The county legislative authority may appoint elected officials from cities and towns and persons other than elected officials **who do not meet the criteria in subsection (2) of this section** as members of the health district board so long as persons **selected under subsection (2) of this section continue to constitute at least one-half of the total membership of the board**.

+## Section 6
+> This section adds a new section to an existing chapter [43.20](/rcw/43_state_government—executive/43.020_state_board_of_health.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.020_state_board_of_health.md) for context.

+1. The state board of health shall adopt rules establishing the appointment process for the members of local boards of health who are not elected officials.
+The selection process established by the rules must:

+    a.
+Be fair and unbiased; and

+    b.
+Ensure, to the extent practicable, that the membership of local boards of health include a balanced representation of elected officials and nonelected people with a diversity of expertise and lived experience.

+2. The rules adopted under this section must go into effect no later than one year after the effective date of this section.

 ## Section 7
 Local boards of health in existence on the effective date of this section must comply with the requirements of this act as soon as practicable, but no later than six months following the effective date of the rules adopted under section 6 of this act.